CyberTaoFlow/kibana3/README.md

-# Kibana
+# Kibana3 With Support for Elasticsearch Aggregations and Version 2.x

-__NOTE__: You have reached the Kibana 3 repository.
+__NOTE__: You have reached a forked Kibana 3 repository created with the intent to be compatible with Elasticsearch version 2.x.
+Support has been added to remove the deprecated facets approach and leverage the power of Elasticsearch aggregations instead.
+While Kibana 4 is a powerful analytics tool there is something to be said for the simplicity and ease of data exploration in Kibana 3 while also allowing for rapid creation of visualizations.
+This is an ongoing project to allow Kibana 3 features to remain compatible with the evolution of Elasticsearch itself.

-Kibana 3 is a completely new version of Kibana written entirely in HTML and Javascript.
-You can find the Kibana 2 repository at [https://github.com/rashidkpc/Kibana](https://github.com/rashidkpc/Kibana)
+You can find the Kibana 3 community repository at [https://github.com/kibana-community/kibana3](https://github.com/kibana-community/kibana3)

 More information about Kibana 3 can be found at [http://www.elasticsearch.org/overview/kibana/](http://www.elasticsearch.org/overview/kibana/)